Overview & Getting started

 If you want to set an alternative location for the root CA certificate, you can set the PGSSLROOTCERT environment variable or equivalently the sslrootcert parameter to the path to the file.
 Note: ~/.postgresql/root.crt (and the equivalent on Windows) can contain multiple certificates if you need to connect and trust multiple PostgreSQL servers; just append the additional PEM-formatted certificates to this file.

 The verify-full mode is supported for extra security, but you may need to adjust your connection settings hostname to "pin" it to the actual RDS Aurora PostgreSQL instance.
+To find the actual RDS PostgresSQL instance name from your "friendly name", e.g. postgres-warehouse.examplename.benchling.com, you can use DNS tools or websites like nslookup.io to find the CNAME for the friendly DNS alias provided by benchling.
 Be aware that Benchling may need to migrate your data to meet certain performance guarantees and therefore this pinned hostname may change.
 See AWS's full SSL/TLS configuration advice for Aurora PostgreSQL more info.

 Connecting with psql